 Once you complete the production stage it is time to move to post production where your stop motion animation will get its final form.
 Place all the images you want to include in the final cut of the video into a folder and arrange them in the same way in which they should appear in the video.
-Even though Filmora9 offers powerful video editing tools that enable you to enhance the colors in the footage you are working with, it is advisable to edit your photos using a photo editing software.
+Even though Filmora offers powerful video editing tools that enable you to enhance the colors in the footage you are working with, it is advisable to edit your photos using a photo editing software.

-Afterwards, you should proceed to launch Filmora9, create a new project and add the folder you created to Filmora9’s Media tab.
+Afterwards, you should proceed to launch Filmora, create a new project and add the folder you created to Filmora’s Media tab.
 Furthermore, you should also import all audio files you would like to use in your project, before you do any actual editing.
 When done, head over to File menu, and select the Preferences option.
 Once the Preferences window pops up on the screen, you should click on the Edit tab where you can set the maximum duration of a photo in a video you’re creating.

 The value you are going to insert into the Photo Duration box depends on the number of frames your video has.
-Filmora9 doesn’t let you reduce a project’s frame rate below 23.97fps, so if you want your animation to have 12 frames per second you should set the Photo Duration value to 00:00:04.
+Filmora doesn’t let you reduce a project’s frame rate below 23.97fps, so if you want your animation to have 12 frames per second you should set the Photo Duration value to 00:00:04.

 Creating A Stop Motion Video With Stop Motion Studio App For iPad